-Churches are swamped with blog posts, podcasts, and conferences about how social media is a must for churches that want to improve their marketing efforts, but it’s rare to hear anything about the power of building an email list.
+Churches are swamped with blog posts, podcasts, and conferences about how social media is a must for those that want to improve their church email marketing efforts, but it’s rare to hear anything about the power of building an email list.

 But did you know that email still outperforms social media across most industries?
 Marketers spend quite a bit of time analyzing and optimizing their marketing channels.
 One marketing insider reports if you have 2,000 email subscribers, 2,000 Facebook fans, and 2,000 followers on Twitter, you can expect: